OmarMansourAhmed/Data-Analytics-Workshop/README.md

 ### Explanation:

 1. **Introduction**: In this Project I did Data PreProcessing on a Movies Dataset, The Target was the gross, So the Analysis Focused on Getting the Relationship Between the Gross and the Remaining Features By Performing Statistical Analysis and Plotting Heat Maps.
+2. This project uses the following tools and programming languages:
+- **Programming Languages**: Python
+- **Libraries**:
+  - Pandas
+  - NumPy
+  - Scikit-learn
+  - Matplotlib
+  - Seaborn
+- **Environment**: Jupyter Notebook
+- **Version Control**: Git
-2. **Installation**: Include step-by-step instructions to set up the repository.
+3. **Installation**: Include step-by-step instructions to set up the repository.
-3. **Examples**: Provide links or descriptions of example notebooks to guide users through common tasks.
+4. **Examples**: Provide links or descriptions of example notebooks to guide users through common tasks.